wardley-maps-community/awesome-wardley-maps/README.md

 - [Understanding Platforms through Value Chain Maps](https://stories.platformdesigntoolkit.com/platform-value-chain-z-shape-385f759faffa) - Why is a Platforms' Wardley (Value Chain) Map Z-Shaped?
 Oct 11, 2018.
 - [Healthcare information technology strategy](https://wardle.org/strategy/2018/07/19/mapping.html) - How can we make best use of technology to support healthcare?
 Jul 19, 2018.
 - [Mapping Maturity](https://medium.com/@chrisvmcd/mapping-maturity-create-context-specific-maturity-models-with-wardley-maps-informed-by-cynefin-37ffcd1d315) - Context specific maturity models with Wardley maps informed by Cynefin.
 May 11, 2018.
+- [A mechanism for building a roadmap](https://hackernoon.com/a-mechanism-for-building-a-roadmap-2708d762097f) - Using a Wardley map to build a roadmap.
+Jan 9, 2018.
 - [Uber, the not so disrupting disruptor?](https://medium.com/@swardley/uber-the-not-so-disrupting-disruptor-f03ecbb1330a) - Sep 11, 2017.
 - [Blue pill or red pill?](https://medium.com/@swardley/blue-pill-or-red-pill-9249bed5918b) - Doctrine and doctrine phases.
 May 25, 2017.
 - [Is my diagram a map?](https://medium.com/@swardley/is-my-diagram-a-map-7b30c10fb693) - May 12, 2017.